obi-wan-shinobi/dev-environment-files/README.md

 # Tmux setup

 After installing Zsh, we need to install the tmux binary package.
 Follow the [tmux install guide](https://github.com/tmux/tmux/wiki/Installing#binary-packages)
-I suggest you install the latest tmux from source tarball.

 Once you have installed tmux, you need to install the tmux plugin manager ([tpm](https://github.com/tmux-plugins/tpm)) by cloning the tpm repository to `~/.tmux/plugins/tpm` directory.